pnhowe/MCP/docs/workflow.rst

   else if `doc` and branch is the release branch::
     build the documents with `make doc`
-    retrieve the list of files with `make doc-file` upload file(s) to confluence
+    retrieve the list of files with `make doc-file` upload file(s) to confluence(not fully implemented yet)

   else:
     do the target with `make <target>`

 MCP will then record the results for each of the target stages back to the commit.
-If any stage fails, processing stopps at that point.
-If the test coverage is outputed in a format that Nullunit understands the coverage value is also stored in the commit.
-When the commit is finished processing, a results summary is posted as a comment to the commit, if it is a PR branch then MCP sets the status check, which enables protection on PR merging to block on test/lint/packaging results.
+If any stage fails, processing stops at that point.
+If the test coverage is outputted in a format that Nullunit understands, the coverage value is also stored in the commit.
+When the commit is finished processing, a summary of the results is posted as a comment to the commit(if the SCM is github/gitlab), if it is a PR/MR branch then MCP sets the status check, which enables protection on PR merging to block on test/lint/packaging results.
 If the coverage drops from commit to the next, there is a warning posted on the commit message.
+If the commit is on the release branch, a tag of the version is tagged to the commit.